Parental leave. Where experience and identity quietly shape career progression.

 Why it matters

-Even in organisations with strong policies, supportive cultures and well-intentioned leaders, parental leave often unfolds in ways no one planned.
+Even in organisations with strong policies and well-intentioned leaders, parental leave outcomes often unfold in ways no one planned or wants.

 What this work makes possible